 In order to limit the power dissipation in the ODL, permanent magnet based reluctance force actuators will be used for the bearings.
-As the delay line requires operation in a 1g environment, the permanent magnets carry around 95% of the mass of the moving part, to minimise power dissipation.
-The remaining mass (ca. 120 gram) is levitated by electromagnets.
+As the delay line requires operation in a 1g environment, the permanent magnets carry 100% of the mass of the moving part, to minimise power dissipation.
+The active coils are only used for balancing and dissipate only a few milliwatts.